Have a laptop with 8GB of RAM and want to run AI locally?

 ollama run phi4-mini "Explain the difference between HashMap and TreeMap in Java"

 The lightest model for code.
-Ideal for autocompletion in IDEs —
+Ideal for IDE autocompletion —

 ollama pull deepseek-coder:1.3b